Code-Institute-Submissions/cumbrian-kayaking/README3.md

  3. **Footer CTA button**- a second opportunity to get  the brochure is located  in the footer
  4. **Company phone number & email address**  located in the navbar and in the footer giving  other contact options.

-The website  will not meet the primary goal unless it is able to persuade users to part with their email a
+The website  will not meet the  goal of the business owners unless it is able to persuade users to part with their emails  - so it is equally important to meet the user/visitor goals